sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 In SharePoint Server 2013, a new licensing management capability was added.
 Farm administrators can now assign licenses to users and enable runtime license checks.
 By using this new functionality, you can ensure that only users who have the appropriate license can use a specific feature.
 The functionality also simplifies the deployment model because you no longer have to build separate farms for standard and enterprise editions of SharePoint Server.

 User licenses are assigned by mapping claims to a known type of license.
 For example, a claim can be an Active Directory Domain Services (AD DS) Security group.
 By mapping the **ContosoFinanceDept** security group to an Enterprise license, you effectively assign an Enterprise license to all members of that group.
-Users who log on to SharePoint Server are assigned claims.
-SharePoint Server examines the claims of users to determine their license, if a user doesn't have a license to use a particular feature, SharePoint will block access to that feature at run time.
+Users who sign in SharePoint Server are assigned claims.
+SharePoint Server examines the claims of users to determine their license, if a user doesn't have a license to use a particular feature, SharePoint blocks access to that feature at run time.

 This SharePoint Server 2013 license implementation is managed by using new Microsoft PowerShell cmdlets.
 By default, licensing is disabled in SharePoint Server.
 However administrators can opt to turn it on by using Microsoft PowerShell.
 For more information about how to configure licensing in SharePoint Server 2013, see [Configure licensing in SharePoint Server](./monitoring-planning.md).

 #### Lifecycle management

-Whilst this white paper outlines the key infrastructure considerations when designing a multitenant SharePoint 2013 solution and it provides baseline scripts for configuration the overall management of the lifecycle of operations is imperative.
+While this white paper outlines the key infrastructure considerations when designing a multitenant SharePoint 2013 solution and it provides baseline scripts for configuration the overall management of the lifecycle of operations is imperative.
 For example, custom tenant administration, deprovisioning of subscriptions, archiving, user management, self-service password reset, and quotas are all common areas that require some combination of more Windows PowerShell and customization effort in order to deliver a complete service offering.
 Each service provider has different requirements in this sphere and it's incredibly important to ensure that these requirements are part of the initial scoping and design work for the infrastructure platform.

 ## Setup and configuration
 <a name="begin"> </a>